 - 1. Start SQL Server Enterprise Manager. - 2.
 Expand the tree under Console Root until you get to the Databases folder. - 3.
-Select the database that you wish to backup. - 4.
+Select the database that you require to backup. - 4.
 Right click on the database and navigate to All Tasks > Backup Database... - 5.
 Make sure the correct database is selected in the Database field. - 6.
 In the Name field, enter a name for the backup (Description is optional). - 7.
 Choose Database complete from the backup options. - 8.
-Click the Add... button in the Destination area to set the folder and name for the backup file. - 9.
+Click Add... in the Destination area to set the folder and name for the backup file. - 9.
 Choose the appropriate Overwrite method (Append or Overwrite existing) - 10.
 Click OK to begin the backup process.

-2.4 Backing up vault storage
+2.4 Backing Up Vault Storage

 Information in the Aras Innovator database is used to manage physical files that are stored in a separate vault location.
 In order to maintain system integrity and reliability, the vault storage files must be backed up when the database is backed up.
 Vault storage files are stored in a directory tree structure on a file server.

-It is important to note that it is possible to have any number of vault storage areas on any number of servers.
+Note: It is possible to have any number of vault storage areas on any number of servers.
 All vault locations must be backed up in conjunction with a database backup.
-If the backups are not performed in tandem, it is possible for a restored database to point to files that do not exist.